From Lake Garda, we travelled on to Orbetello, a small Tuscan town located in the Maremma area, southern province of Grosseto.

 The ancient Etruscan Walls, Orbetello

-The site steward pitched us in front of a caravan who’s owner told us we needed to move our motorhome at 3 pm the next day so that they could get out.
+The site steward pitched us in front of a caravan whose owner told us we needed to move our motorhome at 3 pm the next day so that they could get out.
 This would have meant making sure we were back before 3 pm if we went out for the day.

-It’s a small compact town where the centre is free of cars.
+It’s a small, compact town where the centre is free of cars.
 The narrow streets and squares are packed with bars, restaurants and an interesting mix of shops.
 The Medina Gate is the entrance to the walled city and was built in the 16th century.

 Windmill,-Orbetello